pedrocriado/NES-EMULATOR/README.md

   - Implemented: NROM (0), MMC1 (1), UxROM (2), CNROM (3)
   - Plan to Implement: MMC3 (4), MMC5 (5)

-Known good tests/games will be added over time.
-Many commercial games to require additional mappers and APU to be fully playable.
+The addition of these mappers would allow for many more games to be played on the emulator.

 ## Screenshots